Skip to content

 time_complexity.rb

-Figure 2-13 demonstrates how linear-logarithmic order is generated.
-Each level of a binary tree has \(n\) operations, and the tree has \(\log_2 n + 1\) levels, resulting in a time complexity of \(O(n \log n)\).
+Figure 2-13 shows how linearithmic order is generated.
+Each level of the binary tree has a total of \(n\) operations, and the tree has \(\log_2 n + 1\) levels, resulting in a time complexity of \(O(n \log n)\).

-Factorial order corresponds to the mathematical problem of "full permutation."
-Given \(n\) distinct elements, the total number of possible permutations is:
+Factorial order corresponds to the mathematical "permutation" problem.
+Given \(n\) distinct elements, find all possible permutation schemes; the number of schemes is:

 \[ n! = n \times (n - 1) \times (n - 2) \times \dots \times 2 \times 1 \]

 Factorials are typically implemented using recursion.
-As shown in the code and Figure 2-14, the first level splits into \(n\) branches, the second level into \(n - 1\) branches, and so on, stopping after the \(n\)th level:
+As shown in Figure 2-14 and the following code, the first level splits into \(n\) branches, the second level splits into \(n - 1\) branches, and so on, until the \(n\)-th level when splitting stops:

 time_complexity.py